Rust shooting incident: Civil lawsuits

 On November 10, 2021, Rust gaffer Serge Svetnoy filed a lawsuit against the production for general negligence, and on April 29, 2023, added assault, intentional infliction of emotional distress to the lawsuit.
+On April 17, 2026, a judge ordered Baldwin to face a civil trial on whether he negligently fired a gun, which is set for October 12, 2026, but dismissed Svetnoy's claim for assault, finding no evidence that Baldwin intended to harm anyone.

 A second lawsuit was filed on November 17, 2021, by script supervisor Mamie Mitchell, who says the script did not call for the discharging of a firearm.
 On January 23, 2022, Baldwin and other producers filed a memorandum that asked a California judge to dismiss the lawsuit.
 In November 2022, the court rejected a request to dismiss Mitchell's lawsuit against Baldwin and his production company and in March 2023, the judge paused her civil case until February 2024.
 The lawsuit was dismissed on April 2, 2024.

 On January 12, 2022, Gutierrez-Reed filed a lawsuit against armorer Seth Kenney and his company PDQ Arm and Prop for allegedly bringing the live rounds on set in a box of ammunition that she alleged arrived the day of the shooting.

-On February 15, 2022, after nearly three months of legal preparation, the Hutchins family filed a wrongful death suit which named Baldwin, Halls, Gutierrez-Reed, prop master Sarah Zachry, and others as defendants and sought unspecified damages.
+On February 15, 2022, after nearly three months of legal preparation, Hutchins's husband Matthew and son Andros filed a wrongful death suit which named Baldwin, Halls, Gutierrez-Reed, prop master Sarah Zachry, and others as defendants and sought unspecified damages.
 In October 2022, the Hutchins family settled the lawsuit.